 'ster' indicates that this track is either the left or right view of a stereo pair suitable for playback on a stereoscopic display.
 Specified in clause 8.3.4.4.2 of ISO/IEC 14496-12.

 '2dsr' indicates that this track belongs to a group of tracks with two dimensional spatial relationships (e.g. corresponding to spatial parts of a video source).
-Specified in clause 7.1.11.2 of this document.
+Specified in clause (TBD) of this document.

 The pair of track_group_id and track_group_type identifies a track group within the file.
 The tracks that contain a particular TrackGroupTypeBox having the same value of track_group_id and track_group_type belong to the same track group.

+Add a new section in 12.1 Video media:

-Two dimensional spatial relationship
+12.1.10 Two dimensional spatial relationships

-Definition
+12.1.10.1 Definition